Death Classification: Line of Duty Death

 Officer Huebner was a member of the Chicago Policemen’s Benevolent & Welfare Association and Court Jefferson No. 35 Independent Order of Odd Fellows.
 He was survived by his wife and seven children.
 He was preceded in death by two children within the past year and three others in the years previous.

-Incident Recorded under Chicago Police Department homicide file, Case #2800.
+Incident recorded under Chicago Police Historical Homicide Database, Case #2800.